 Lightly spray the chicken with oil, flip the chicken, and lightly spray the chicken again.

-Air fry at 370°F for another 2 minutes and plate the chicken.
+Air fry at 370°F for another 2-5 minutes, when they are golden brown, and plate the chicken.

 Repeat for the rest of the chicken breast slices.

 Serve with your tonkatsu sauce you made, veggies and rice.